 Double exposure photography is something I’ve been fascinated with for a long time.
 For those of you unfamiliar with the term, here’s a pretty little example:

-You can more or less instantly see why it’s so captivating.
-A double exposure photo is one in which you’re merging two or more separate photos together, and it’s often used to experiment with surreal, texturally rich looks.
-It’s oh-so-dreamy effervescent stuff that makes your photos look like a million bucks, and, of course, also happens to be the kind of thing you’d normally need a nice dose of Photoshop for.
+You can instantly see why it’s so captivating.
+A double exposure photo is one in which you merge two or more separate photos together, and it’s often used to create surreal, texturally rich looks.
+It’s the oh-so-dreamy, effervescent stuff that makes your photos look like a million bucks, and of course, also happens to be the kind of thing you’d normally need a nice dose of Photoshop for.

-But for all of us at home that don’t have the access or the know how needed to wizard your way around Photoshop, there’s an easy way to replicate the look thanks to your handy dandy friends the Layer Manager and Cutout Tool in the Photo Editor.
+But for all of us at home that don’t have the access or know-how needed to wizard your way around Photoshop, there’s an easy way to replicate the look, thanks to your handy dandy friends the Layer Manager and Cutout Tool in the Photo Editor.